chadwhitacre/openpath/_posts/2026-01-27-open-source-offers-hope-against-tyranny.md

 them](https://www.jonobacon.com/2018/09/16/linus-his-apology-and-why-we-should-support-him/).

-In a world where tyrants and strongmen increasingly shock us and demand our attention, Open Source suggests the possibility that we can focus elsewhere: not as a distraction, but as a decision to invest in the world we want.
+In a world where tyrants and strongmen increasingly shock us and demand our attention, Open Source suggests that we can focus elsewhere: not as a distraction, but as a decision to invest in the world we want.
 [With Mark Carney](https://www.weforum.org/stories/2026/01/davos-2026-special-address-by-mark-carney-prime-minister-of-canada/), we can take Václav Havel’s proverbial sign out of the window: